 - Arterial blood gases will show hypoxia, the degree being dependent upon the severity of the condition.
 It tends to be more disturbed in SSP, as there is less reserve in the presence of pre-existing lung disease.
 They probably only need to be done if oxygen saturations are <92%.

-The size of the pneumothorax determines the rate of resolution and is a relative indication for active intervention.
-To calculate the size of a pneumothorax: There are various methods that one can use, but the technique recommended by the British Thoracic Society is to measure the distance between the pleural surface and the lung edge (at the level of the hilum).
+The size of the pneumothorax determines the rate of resolution and is a relative indication for active intervention, although the degree of clinical compromise is more important.
+There are various methods that one can use to calculate the size of a pneumothorax but the technique recommended by the British Thoracic Society is to measure the distance between the pleural surface and the lung edge (at the level of the hilum).
 If this is 2 cm or more, it represents a pneumothorax of at least 50% of the hemithorax and is an indication for drainage.
-However, in order to determine a management strategy the clinical situation also needs to be taken into account.

 - Pleural effusion tends to be slower in onset and there is dullness on percussion.